openwisp/openwisp-utils/README.rst

 If you need to define custom menu items, see:
 `OPENWISP_ADMIN_MENU_ITEMS <#openwisp_admin_menu_items>`_.

-Superusers can see all menu items while other users can only see menu items for modules on which they have permissions.
+Users will only be able to see menu items for objects they have permission to either view or edit.

 Model utilities
 ---------------